SeanNaren/deepspeech.torch/README.md

 # CTCSpeechRecognition

 Work in progress.
 Implementation of the [Baidu Warp-CTC](https://github.com/baidu-research/warp-ctc) using torch7.
-Creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture using the Torch7 library, training itself with the CTC activation function.
+Creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture using the Torch7 library, trained with the CTC activation function.

 ## Branches